CX-Box/cxbox-doc/docs/new/migrationguide3515.md

 The sections below highlight the required adjustments and explain what has changed in the core modules.

 ## What changes

 ### **Сriteria API `cast` Behavior Changes**

+!!! info
+    You will not get a compile-time error — the issue will only become apparent at runtime when the request is executed

-This change affects only custom providers  **extends AbstractClassifyDataProvider**.
+This change affects only custom providers (i.e. **extends AbstractClassifyDataProvider**).

 If you use our standard providers, no changes are required.